gourmetjs/gourmet-ssr/docs/guides/using-redux.md

 });
 ```

-With this approach, your `Root` component now becomes much simpler as the data fetching is not its responsibility and Gourmet SSR takes care of the dehydration and rehydration automatically.
+With this approach, your `Root` component now becomes much simpler, as the data fetching is not its responsibility and Gourmet SSR takes care of the dehydration and rehydration automatically.

 ```js
 // src/containers/Root.js